Harry Brown (film)

-Harry Brown is a 2009 British vigilante action-thriller film directed by Daniel Barber and starring Michael Caine, Emily Mortimer, Jack O'Connell, and Liam Cunningham.
-The story follows Harry Brown, a widowed Royal Marines veteran who had served in Northern Ireland during The Troubles, living on a London housing estate that is rapidly descending into youth crime.
-After a violent gang murders his friend, Harry decides to take justice into his own hands.
+Harry Brown is a 2009 British vigilante film directed by Daniel Barber and starring Michael Caine, Emily Mortimer, Charlie Creed-Miles, David Bradley, Iain Glen, Sean Harris, Ben Drew, Jack O'Connell, Jamie Downey, and Liam Cunningham.
+The story follows Harry Brown (Caine), a widowed Royal Marines veteran who had served in Northern Ireland during The Troubles, living on a London housing estate that is rapidly descending into youth crime.
+After a violent gang murders his friend (Bradley), Harry decides to take justice into his own hands.

-The film also features actor and rapper Plan B, who recorded the film's theme music track "End Credits" with Chase & Status.
+Drew, commonly known by his stage name Plan B, recorded the film's theme music track "End Credits" with Chase & Status.
 Harry Brown premiered on 12 September 2009 as a "Special Presentation" at the 2009 Toronto International Film Festival and was released theatrically in the United Kingdom by Lionsgate UK on 11 November 2009; the film was released in the United States by Samuel Goldwyn Films and Destination Films on 30 April 2010.
-The film received mixed reviews from critics, who praised Caine's performance but criticized the excessive violence.
+The film received mixed reviews from critics, who praised Caine's performance but criticised the excessive violence.